 Review of IXL - online math practice system

-IXL.com (from "I excel") is a math practice website for elementary and middle school school children (subscription based).
-It has unlimited questions on hundreds of math topics and a comprehensive reporting system.
-I was invited to write a review of it in May 2008, and given a free trial account for me and my kids.
+IXL (from "I excel") is a math & language arts practice website for K-12 (subscription based).
+It has unlimited questions on thousands of math topics and a comprehensive reporting system.
+This review concentrates on the math part of IXL.

 The first thing I noticed about IXL was their use of color and the illustrations of smiling kids.
 I really like the colors and the pictures; they make the site appear very inviting and friendly.
 Overall, the layout is very good, and navigation within the site is very easy.

-For each grade (currently PreK-Geometry) there are over a hundred of skills listed, organized into categories.
-These are quite comprehensive, and like the site notes, there is breadth and depth present in the quantity and quality of topics.
+For each grade (currently PreK-Algebra II) there are over a hundred of skills listed, organized into categories.
+These are quite comprehensive and there is both breadth and depth present in the quantity and quality of topics.

-The skills to be practiced do not only cover calculations but are quite varied.
-For example, for each grade, there are plenty of topics within the time, measuring, geometry, graphing, and money sections.
+The skills to be practiced not only cover calculations but are quite varied.
+For example, for each grade, there are plenty of topics in the sections for time, measuring, money, geometry, and graphing & statistics.

-By the way, you can see the list of topics for each grade yourself, without subscribing, and see a sample question for each skill by hovering your mouse of the links.
+You can see the list of skills (topics) for each grade without subscribing, and also see a sample question for each skill by hovering your mouse over the links for the skills.

-In third grade, besides simple calculations, kids also fill in subtraction patterns, find missing numbers OR missing operation symbols in equations, or solve multi-step word problems.
-Some practice logical reasoning, such as the skip-counting puzzles or age puzzles, or other "guess the number" type puzzles.
+In third grade, besides simple calculations, children also fill in subtraction patterns, find missing numbers OR missing operation symbols in equations, and solve multi-step word problems.
+Some skills practice logical reasoning, such as the skip-counting puzzles, age puzzles, and "guess the number" type puzzles.
 My daughter enjoyed these a lot.

 So, the breadth of skills covered is indeed quite impressive.
 In fact, a few topics in each grade seem quite advanced (such as long division or mean and median on third grade).
-That probably just adds to the variety and depth so that the practice environment can be used by anyone, no matter what curriculum or standards they are following.
-You can basically just go by what topics your curriculum has, and ignore those that it doesn't.While browsing the skills, you can mouse over any skill name to see a sample question - and this works even if you haven't subscribed.
+That adds to the variety and depth so that the practice environment can be used by anyone, no matter what curriculum or standards they are following.
+IXL also provides you the tools to limit the skills in a particular grade to those covered by your standards.While browsing the skills, you can mouse over any skill name to see a sample question - and this works even if you haven't subscribed.

 Once a child has completed some questions in any particular skill, the little color symbol next to that link will change, indicating the progress.
 The questions also adapt to the child's ability, increasing in difficulty as they improve.
 The system is measuring how much time the child spends on any particular skill and that shows up in the reports; however it is not setting time limits on any questions.